widelands/widelands/doc/sphinx/source/add-ons.rst

 The order of add-ons matters.
 Add-ons can be reordered in the in-game add-ons manager.
 Enabled add-ons will be exectuted from top to bottom.
 If you enable one add-on A that adds a new worker type that requires experience and another add-on B that modifies all workers' experience thresholds, the new worker's experience will be modified by B if and only if B is loaded after A.

-In the editor, all scripts are currently disabled.
-Therefore it is not possible to use add-ons to create new worlds which can be saved in maps.
+In the editor, world and tribes script will be run, allowing you to create maps with new worlds.
+Note that such maps will only work correctly if the required add-ons are enabled when starting the game.
+This information is not being saved yet.

 When loading a game, the game will activate the tribes- and world add-ons the game was originally started with, and disable all others.
 Enabled script add-ons will be ignored.
 Starting and win conditions as well as maps and campaigns are stored in the savegame independently from the add-on that defines them.